edshanks/School-District-Analysis-with-Pandas/README.md

 ![](screenshots/school_data.png)<br>

 <h3>Data Cleaning and Aggregation</h3>

 Summary of All Schools in the School District
 ![](screenshots/district_summary.png)<br/>

-Summary of Each School in the School District (in Order of % Overall Passing)
+Summary of Each School in the School District (% Overall Passing in Descending Order)
 ![](screenshots/best_schools.png)<br/>

-Summary of Each School in the School District (% Overall Passing in Descending Order)
+Summary of Each School in the School District (% Overall Passing in Ascending Order)
 ![](screenshots/worst_schools.png)<br/>